tonymmm1/blog.magnatox.com/blog/content/posts/Setting_up_Linux_PXE_Boot_Server.md

 ## Linux environment:

-1. First it is important to have a Linux vm or host that can server as the PXE/DHCP server connected to a network.
+1. First it is important to have a Linux vm or host that can serve as the PXE/DHCP server connected to a network.
 This network must only have one dhcp server broadcast.
 Usually configuring a separate vlan for PXE traffic is recommended.

 2. Assumptions made in this post: